 Our groups meet weekly in safe, friendly environments for 2 hours of singing, socialising and learning where singers rehearse and perform contemporary arrangements and also receive one to one vocal tuition.
 We also provide song-writing and recording and members can choose to accredit their involvement via the Arts Award scheme.

 The UVG has:

-- Recorded a charity single, 3 track EP and released 6 original compositions
+- Recorded a charity single, two 3 track EP's and released 15 original compositions

 - Had success in local and national music competitions